4ms/stm32mp1-baremetal/examples/shared/fsbl/README.md

 This currently only works with SD Card and NOR Flash booting.
 It can work with a PMIC system or a discrete LDO system.

-A simple config file defines the board (same config files for OSD32-BRK and Discovery boards used in other projects)

   * Instructions for creating an app img (create a python script?)

-  * Add a driver for EMMC (SDMMC2)

-  * Add extensive RAM tests (run optionally)

   * Re-visit other example projects, ensuring they work with this FSBL